catherineloesch/project4-react-frontend/README.md

 ### Back End

 - The back end is based on ruby (v3.2.2) and rails (v7.0.5)
-  - it was created using the 'rails new' command with '--api' flag as rails was only used for the backend API rather a full-stack application
+  - it was created using the 'rails new' command with '--api' flag as rails was only used for the back end API rather a full-stack application
   - https://guides.rubyonrails.org/api_app.html

 ```zsh